lzukw/WirelessDisplayServer/WirelessDisplayServer/README.md

 `Startup`-class.
 The constructor stores this opject in a proprty named `Configuration`.

 Within the methods of the `Startup`-class the configuration-parameters can be read in a simple way.
-For example, to get the path to the VNC-viewer-executable (provided in appsettings.json or by command-line-parameters) the code in `Startup.cs` just reads the value of `Configuration["PathToTightVncViewer"]`.
+For example, to get the value of 'PathToStartStreamingScript' (provided in appsettings.json or by command-line-parameters) the code in `Startup.cs` just reads the value of `Configuration["PathToStartStreamingScript"]`.

 This used methodology is a form of "dependecy injection", which is called "constructor-injection".
 This design-pattern seems to be widely used in the